-The Big 5 refers to the five main personality traits, and if you’ve taken our Financial Personality Quiz, you’ll be at least a little familiar with them.
+The Big 5 refers to the five main personality traits, and if you’ve used Joy, you’ll be at least a little familiar with them.

 These five personality traits are used as a measuring system for understanding how and why people make decisions.
 They’re also the foundation for Payoff’s 10 different financial personalities.
 But more on those in a minute.